denislos/MemoryManager/README.md

 ````

 Can call callback function if:
-* called to MM_NULLPTR
+* invoked with MM_NULLPTR
-* called to already dealloced pointer
+* invoked with already dealloced pointer
 #### `type* MM_DEREF(ptr, type)` ####
 Endeavors to convert a type of pointer `ptr` to type* and returns a converted pointer in case of success.
 If types are not compatible, termination routine is called.